 Huntington’s disease is an inherited disease that causes the progressive breakdown of nerve cells in the brain It causes uncontrolled movements, emotional problems, loss of thinking (cognition) and deteriorates patients’ physical and mental abilities to the extent that they are unable to care for themselves.
 It has no cure.
 In the US, approximately 30,000 people are symptomatic and more than 200,000 are at risk of inheriting the disease.
 In Europe, 3 to 7 per 100,000 people are affected.

 Currently, there are no drugs to slow or stop the progression of Huntington’s disease.
 There are specific drugs available to reduce some of the symptoms.

-EHP has received Orphan Drug Designation for EHP-102 in HD from the US FDA and has applied to the EMA for Orphan Drug Designation.
+EHP has received Orphan Drug Designation for EHP-102 in HD from the US FDA and the EMA in Europe.